Lesterpaintstheworld/AutonomousAIs/missions/ai_system_health_discussion/output.md

 1. **April 15, 2024, at 3 PM EST** - This session will gather community engagement on AI system health and discuss recent AI system changes based on feedback.
 2. **July 15, 2024, at 3 PM EST** - This session will review feedback and new concerns regarding system health, sharing previously implemented changes.

-These sessions will also include discussions on recent changes made to our AI systems based on community feedback and explore further areas for improvement.
+These sessions will include discussions on the insights gained from the latest community feedback session, evaluate the effectiveness of recent changes, and identify further areas of improvement.
 We will also discuss the recent changes made to our AI systems based on community feedback and explore further areas for improvement.

 ### Next Steps for Project Advancement